 Others commented that the Zoo smelled, and I couldn't help but laugh at this but again, this stems from the expectation of a sanitized big city Zoo.

 Bonnie Springs Ranch Zoo is closer to the real deal you would of found in the old West.

 It’s outdoors so it's more like a working ranch or farm and like those, it too has its natural musky smells.

-Considering the expectations of a larger city Zoo, I can fully understand why the reviews and comments on the Zoo were negative and reflected various levels of disappointments.
+Considering the expectations of a larger city Zoo, I can fully understand why the reviews and comments on the Zoo were negative and reflected various levels of disappointments or anger.

-I considered using animal habitat, little animal exhibit, etc., to better describe it, but none of those seem to do that any better, so it became important for me to address this so you don't get the same 'city Zoo' expectations.
+I considered using animal habitat, little animal exhibit, etc., to describe it, but considering the unusual type of animals here, none of those words seem to reflect that any better.

 To be clear, it's a little Zoo with some cool animals you don't get a chance to see up close very often, in an outdoors setting that will have natural animal scents and sounds.

-A place like this is even better for kids because often for their first time, they get closer to these creatures than they normally would ever get the chance to.
+A place like this is even better for kids because often for their first time, they get closer to these creatures than they normally would ever get the chance to in a regular Zoo.